 Check our documentation to learn more.

-You can now switch your Data Sources to the Nobl9 beta channel, using UI or
+You can now switch your data sources to the Nobl9 Beta channel,

-We've introduced Release Channels to protect the integrity and stability of your data.
-The beta channel is a distribution channel that showcases the latest innovations and newest functionality, tested to deliver the best early-access experience possible.
+We've introduced release channels to protect the integrity and stability of your data.
+The beta channel is a distribution channel that showcases the latest innovations and the newest functionality, tested to deliver the best early-access experience possible.

-New functionalities and improvements developed for our data source integrations is initially released to the beta channel and made available to users who opt into the beta channel with their data source.
+New functionalities and improvements developed for our data source integrations are initially released to the beta channel and made available to users who opt into the beta channel with their data source.